gerson-a/TechDeals-eCommerce-Analysis/README.md

 * Airpods were the most refunded item overall, with over **2.6k orders returned.**

 # Loyalty Program Insights

+* Over **32k customers signed up for the loyalty program** from 2019-2022, representing **43.5% of the total customer base during that period.** Of those signups, **23.3k came from direct marketing at a below-average 40% signup rate.** Excluding signups from unknown sources, **email marketing had the highest conversion rate at 58.8%.**

+*

 <img src="https://github.com/gerson-a/TechDeals-eCommerce-Analysis/assets/142946842/dbe97597-e915-4189-9a7d-307cdbefffe7" width=70% height=70%>